 |Grades||English grade description|

-No tuition fees are charged by Malmö University from EuMIGS double degree students, whether EU citizens or not as long as they follow the program courses.
+No tuition fees are charged by Malmö University from EuMIGS double degree students, whether EU citizens or not as long as they follow the programme courses.

 - Degree of social sciences or humanities.

 - General eligibility + the equivalent of English course B from Swedish secondary school.